 But what if you want to get somewhere faster or if you can't walk everywhere yourself?

-The metro network in Athens is convenient.
+The metro network in the city is convenient.
 It allows you to move around fast and to get to places a bit farther from the city center.
 For example, if you want to get to the port of Pireaus, the metro is most convenient.

 There are also buses and trams in parts of the city.
 Depending on where you need to go, these can be good options.